 After a career as an Old Master Paintings specialist at Sotheby’s London, Jason then dealt in 20th-century French Paintings.
 He inherited Hedingham Castle in Essex in 1998, moving there full time with his wife and family in 2004, running it as a wedding and events business.
 He is passionate about art and architecture and the great outdoors.

 Duchess of Argyll (Chair), James Birch, Heather Carter, The Hon.
 Lucy Cavendish, Ben Cowell, Simon Cunliffe Lister, Bernard Donoghue, Simon Foster, Norman Hudson, Alice Kennard, Caroline Lowsley William, Polly Martin, Robert Parker, James Probert, Teri Lee Wagstaff, Philip Gompertz, Adrian Greason Walker, Viscount Raynham.

-Sir James Scott, Tim Adams, James Birch, Ruth Cornett, Earl of Derby, James Hervey-Bathurst, Lord Inglewood, Meriel Laverack, William Massey, Giles Mounsey-Heysham, Wendy Philips, James Saunders Watson, Michael Sayer, Louise Speke, Rhoddy Voremberg.
+James Saunders Watson, Tim Adams, James Birch, Ruth Cornett, Earl of Derby, James Hervey-Bathurst, Lord Inglewood, William Massey, Giles Mounsey-Heysham, Wendy Philips, Michael Sayer, Louise Speke, Rhoddy Voremberg, William Cartwright-Hignett.